Euroflo Dredging pumps

 The client requires dredging pumps for sand and silt removal:

-VBMS is an engineering consultancy company based in the Netherlands that engages in many sustainable energy projects.
-It specialises in the installation of (onshore & offshore) grid-to-grid power cable connections for the renewable energy sector.
-Euroflo was contacted by VBMS because they had encountered a significant problem when trying to connect a supply cable to the base of a number of turbines on the London Array, which is situated in the outer Thames Estuary.
+VBMS, an engineering consultancy company based in the Netherlands that specializes in sustainable energy projects, particularly the installation of grid-to-grid power cable connections for both onshore and offshore renewable energy sectors, sought assistance from Euroflo due to encountering a significant challenge while attempting to connect a supply cable to the base of several turbines on the London Array, situated in the outer Thames Estuary.
+The collaboration aimed to resolve the issue efficiently and ensure the successful completion of the project.

 Euroflo deploy heavy duty Dragflow dregding pumps:

-The project’s aim was firstly, to remove a build-up of seabed sand and sediment that had blocked the cable’s termination point and secondly, to finish connecting the wind turbine’s mains cable to the landfall sub-station.
-Euroflo was asked to supply dredging pumps, which had to be capable of operating at up to 20 metres in depth, depending on tidal conditions.
-VBMS required a heavy-duty dredging pump that could withstand the effects of seawater corrosion and could pump up to 100 tonnes of sand per hour.
-Euroflo supplied the DP50 D and EL 60HD Dredging Pumps.
-The former was to be used for duty and the latter for standby.
-Both were fitted with 30m of screened safety cable and were operated via an electronic soft-start control panel, which was mounted on the deck of the barge.
-Power was provided by a Euroflo 250kVA generator.
+Euroflo was tasked with supplying dredging pumps for a project aimed at clearing seabed sand and sediment blocking a cable’s termination point and completing the connection of a wind turbine’s mains cable to a sub-station on land.
+The pumps needed to operate at depths of up to 20 meters, withstand seawater corrosion, and pump up to 100 tonnes of sand per hour.
+Euroflo provided the DP50 D and EL 60HD Dredging Pumps, with the former designated for duty and the latter for standby.
+Equipped with 30 meters of screened safety cable, both pumps were operated via an electronic soft-start control panel mounted on the barge’s deck, powered by a Euroflo 250kVA generator.

 The pumps were tasked with moving the mixture of sand, silt and seawater away from the immediate vicinity through 50m of a 200mm diameter pipe (supplied by Euroflo), to an open discharge located further along the seabed.
 The specific gravity of the mixture was around 1.3 -1.5 kg/m3 and contained solids up to 50mm in diameter.
 The agitators fitted to the Euroflo Dredging Pumps were able to ensure that the sand and silt was efficiently mixed with the seawater prior to discharge.
 This ensured that the operation (to clear the blocked area) was carried out as effectively as possible.